dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/clickhouse-configs.md

 ### Table Materialization

-A dbt model can be created as a [Clickhouse table](https://clickhouse.com/docs/en/operations/system-tables/tables/) and configured using the following syntax:
+A dbt model can be created as a [ClickHouse table](https://clickhouse.com/docs/en/operations/system-tables/tables/) and configured using the following syntax:

 <Tabs
     groupId="config-table"